0kriz/mySimulations/README.md

 # mySimulations
+Basic python practise

-Basic python practise, all suggestions are welcome.
+- all suggestions are welcome.

-it think this change will help...
+- I learn by myself and are not a part of any programming comunity, LF friends